 It’s All About Staff

 “I believe that no one expected back in 2000, that the EDC would turn out so successful.
 However, the quality of the Polish staff was decisive in the Center’s development,” says Szymon Piwowarski, a GE Aviation manager working at the EDC.
 At the same time, he admits that nearly 100 applications are sent each week by people willing to work at the EDC, which offers, among others, traineeships and scholarships as part of its cooperation with technical universities in Poland and abroad, in an effort to employ “the best engineers” on the market.
 The Center, comprising several office blocks and 4 laboratories, attracts graduates by offering, among other things, the possibility of working with modern equipment, the value of which, as in the case of one of the laboratories, may range into millions of dollars.
-As part of its public-private partnership with the Institute of Aviation, GE is investing its own capital, as well as making use of various grants, such as the USD 3,5 million obtained from the European Regional Development Fund.
+As part of partnership with the Institute of Aviation, GE is investing its own capital, as well as making use of various grants, such as the USD 3,5 million obtained from the European Regional Development Fund.
 This makes the EDC a strategic facility for the development of GE and – in the long run – modern engineering.

 This is a translation of the original Polish text that has been published by Brief magazine, February Edition.